magento/devdocs/guides/v2.2/config-guide/cli/config-cli-subcommands-static-deploy-strategies.md

 ### Mapping deployed files
-This approach to deployment means that files are inherited from "basic" themes and locales.
+The approach to deployment used in the Compact strategy means that files are inherited from "basic" themes and locales.
 This inheritance relations are stored in the map files for each combination of area, theme and locale.
 There are separate map files for PHP and JS:

 * `map.php`
 * `requirejs-map.js`